What is a tenant ledger? (Your full guide & tips)

 Can a tenant ledger help in a rental dispute?

 Yes.
 A tenant ledger is an official record that can clarify discrepancies over rent payments or extra charges.
-It’s often used as evidence in tenancy tribunals or courts.
+It’s often the primary evidence in tenancy tribunals or courts.

 How does a tenant ledger benefit future rental applications?